 A Special Note for Homeschoolers

 It’s also worth mentioning that homeschooled students may have to work harder to get access to certain ACT and SAT resources than those in public or private schools.
 Obtaining a waiver, for example, is possible.
 However, you’ll need to contact ACT directly instead of going through a guidance counselor.

 More and more homeschoolers are entering the college system.
 As a result, admissions teams are putting more significance on these standardized test scores when accepting these students, especially since GPA scores are still sometimes viewed as arbitrary.

-As such, investing a bit more into your pursuit of a higher grade will be particularly worthwhile for homeschoolers to help demonstrate your child’s abilities and college readiness.
+As such, investing a bit more in your pursuit of a higher grade will be particularly worthwhile for homeschoolers to help demonstrate your child’s abilities and college readiness.
 My homeschooled daughter felt far more prepared for her first year of college after taking the ACT a few times and using a comprehensive ACT preparedness program designed to map her growth over time.

 The Bottom Line on SAT and ACT Prep Classes